w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 and their classes (entities derived from) are mutable unless specifically made immutable by the issuer.

-Uniques takes a very bare-bones approach on purpose, to keep the Statemine / Statemint chain a simple balance-keeping chain for both fungible and non-fungibles.
+Uniques takes a very bare-bones approach on purpose to keep the Statemine / Statemint chain a simple balance-keeping chain for both fungible and non-fungibles.

 These NFTs can be viewed and interacted with on [RMRK's Singular platform](https://singular.app), by switching the top right menu from Kusama to Statemine or Statemint.

 ![nft-statemine](../assets/nft/nft-statemine.png)

-The can also be interacted with directly through the [extrinsics tab of Statemine](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-statemine-rpc.paritytech.net#/extrinsics):
+They can also be interacted with directly through the [extrinsics tab of Statemine](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-statemine-rpc.paritytech.net#/extrinsics):

 ![uniques.png](../assets/nft/uniques.png)